-In this article, I’ll explain what it means to “rekey” a lock and, more importantly, when you should rekey your locks rather than change them.
-What is the significance of this, you may wonder?
-Because it can save you a significant amount of money each year.
+In this article, I’ll explain what it means to “rekey” a lock and, more importantly, when you should go for rekeying your locks rather than change them?
+What is the significance of this, you may surprise to know?
+Because it can save you a enough amount of money each year.
 Some locksmiths take advantage of the fact that people are unaware of the differences and, rather than explaining the different options to the customer, choose a more expensive version for them.

 This is accomplished by disassembling the lock and replacing some of the internal components (known as “tumblers” or “key pins”).

 If anybody misplaces or steals a key.
-Having an unexplained key to one’s home means fewer peace of mind.
-Rekeying is a less expensive and equally secure alternative to changing locks.
+Having an unexplained key to one’s home means less peace of mind.
+Re-keying is a less expensive and equally secure alternative to changing locks.

 Having a falling out with someone who had a duplicate of your key.
 Friendships and other relationships, unfortunately, end.
 If you gave a backup key to someone you no longer have a trusting relationship.
 We recommend that you rekey all of your locks and have new keys cut.

 There are many reasons for commercial lock rekeying.
 A change in staff, getting a new location, getting new locks, and many more!
 No matter the reason, the experts at Top Locksmith can rekey your locks at any commercial location.